Table of Contents

 Rental rolls can be created at the property level and the portfolio level.
 They can be used for multifamily properties or a consolidated rent roll to manage a group of single-family properties.
 Authenticating the numbers in the rent roll is a strategy for decision-making when buying an income property and focuses on rental income.

 A rent roll can be ideal for helping a landlord or property manager effectively manage cash flow and increase profitability.
+Rent rolls travel alongside the subject property file every time a deal moves into LOI.
 Let’s take a look at what a rent roll includes.

 What's Included in a Rent Roll?